schradermade/ind-project-wk1/README.md

 ##### Open Locally
 1. Navigate to https://github.com/schradermade/ind-project-wk1
 2. Click on the green "Code" button, and copy the repository HTTPS URL.
-3a.
-Open your machine terminal and use the command 'git clone https://github.com/schradermade/ind-project-wk1' in the directory you would like to                clone the repository.
+3. Open your machine terminal and use the command 'git clone https://github.com/schradermade/ind-project-wk1' in the directory you would like to clone the repository.
+_OR, if not 3. then move to 4._
-3b.
-Alternatively, click "Download Zip" and open the file on your machine.
+4. Alternatively, click "Download Zip" and open the file on your machine.
-4. Open the index.html file to view website, or alternatively use an IDE to view the code language.
+5. Open the index.html file to view website, or alternatively use an IDE to view the code language.

 ## Known Bugs